Teams & workspaces

 admin, but can have two or more.

-All remote Projects, Models and Python Notebooks are located here.
+All removed Projects, Models and Python Notebooks from current Team are located here.

 To delete or restore an item you need to select it by clicking the check mark next to it.
 Then click "Delete forever" or "Restore"